Awareness of the Breath

 Continue to let it go with exhaling.

 Reflect Your Own Experience

-Sit down somewhere comfortable, and if you like, you can play a gentle relaxing music in the background.
-Maybe you’ll take a few deep breaths first, buckle and stretch, yawn a few times and just make sure you’re okay, and find a position where it’s easy for you to relax and go inward.
+Sit down somewhere comfortable, and if you like, you can play a piece of gentle relaxing music in the background.
+Maybe you’ll take a few deep breaths first, buckle and stretch, yawn a few times and just make sure you’re okay and find a position where it’s easy for you to relax and go inward.